LiBinZyu/VAI/README.md

 >🔔Before you begin, ensure you have the following:
 > * **Unity Editor**: 2022.3.47 or newer.
 > * **Windows**: Required for the current wake word implementation.
-> * **Alibaba Cloud Account**: With the BaiLian paraformer and Qwen LLM service enabled, we need dashscope api-key.
+> * **Alibaba Cloud Account**: With the BaiLian paraformer and LLM service enabled, we need dashscope api-key.
 > For instructions on obtaining a key, see the official documentation: [How to obtain an API Key](https://help.aliyun.com/zh/model-studio/get-api-key)

 ### Dependencies